vccjihao/Matrix-Completion/README.md

 # Matrix-Completion
 This is an Scala implementation of the matrix block operations for large-scale matrix completion problem.
-To run the code, Spark library is needed
+To use the code as is, you will need to Spark library installed.